P2P vs R2R vs Q2C vs O2C:

 4. INVOICE THE CUSTOMER

-After the product has been received or the service has been completed, the organization generates and sends an invoice to the customer for payment.
+After the product has been received or the service has been completed, the organization generates and sends a detailed invoice including order specifics, prices, shipping dates, and other pertinent data, to the customer for payment.

 5. RECORD PAYMENT